epics-docs/epics-docs/guides/Alarm_Specification.md

 the user can choose the NO_ALARM severity, in which case no alarm is generated for that state.

-For the other alarm types (i.e., scan, read/write), the severity is always INVALID and not configurable by the user.
+For the other alarm types (that is, scan, read/write), the severity is always INVALID and not configurable by the user.

 ## Alarm Status